bitextor/bitextor/README.md

 - **html2txt**: text extractor from HTML, created by Aaron Swartz
 - **cld2**: Chromium language detector, by Google.
 Install through pip package `cld2-cffi`

 We expect this project to be compatible with latest version of all previous dependencies.
 So that, the easiest way to install these Python libraries is using the tool pip (https://pypi.python.org/pypi/pip).
-To install all the basic libraries at the same time, you can simply run:
+To install or upgrade all the basic libraries at the same time, you can simply run:

-`user@pc:~$ sudo pip install python-Levenshtein tensorflow keras iso-639 langid nltk regex h5py`
+`user@pc:~$ sudo pip install --upgrade python-Levenshtein tensorflow keras iso-639 langid nltk regex h5py

+To ensure you are using the minimum required versions of the needed libraries, if you didn't run the previous command, you should run:

+`user@pc:~$ sudo pip install -r requirements.txt`

 If you are using Ubuntu 14.04 install tensorflow 1.4.1 because of [breaking change with glibc version in version tensorflow 1.5.0](https://github.com/tensorflow/tensorflow/releases/tag/v1.5.0-rc0):